As an athlete or strength trainer, improving athletic conduct or overall health is essential. One…

 It works by reducing inflammation, relaxing your muscles, flushing out cell toxins, and increasing your oxygenation and blood flow to speed up the healing process.

-Enhance your athletic performance by giving your body the extra boost it needs to heal and conquer the competition.
+Enhance your athletic performance and heal a pulled muscle by giving your body the extra boost it needs to heal and conquer the competition.

 At Independence Wellness & Pulse Center, Dr. John has been treating a range of athletes for decades now.
 As a CrossFit athlete himself, he lives by this treatment to keep him competing at 76 years old!
 Request your PEMF appointment today.